90 Days Gen AI Risk Trial -Start Now

 Prompt injection and LLM-specific attacks

 Prompt injection is an attack vector that does not exist in the DLP threat model.
-A malicious instruction embedded in a document or email — designed to hijack an AI agent's behaviour — will pass straight through DLP undetected.
-AI governance platforms are purpose-built to detect and block these attacks.
+A malicious instruction embedded in a document or email, designed to hijack an AI agent's behaviour, will pass straight through DLP undetected.
+Workforce AI Security platforms are purpose-built to detect and block these attacks.

 4